visahaarala/jazzchords/StudyLinks.md

 ### Metronome inconsistency

-Use web worker to create a separate worker thread for the metronome.
+Using Web Worker to create a separate worker thread for the metronome.

 [https://plainenglish.io/blog/web-worker-in-react](https://plainenglish.io/blog/web-worker-in-react)